sematext/sematext-agent-java/docs/metrics-yaml-format.md

 * `gauge`, `long_gauge`:  Gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
    Agent reports gauge metrics as their current value.
-Examples for gauge metric are current memory usage, current thread count, etc. Default aggregation is `AVG`
+Examples for gauge metric are current memory usage, current thread count, etc. Default aggregation is `AVG`.
 * `counter`, `long_counter`: Counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
 Agent reports counter metrics as delta between current and previous measurement.
-   Examples for counter metric are number of requests served, cache hits, etc. Default aggregation is `SUM`
+   Examples for counter metric are number of requests served, cache hits, etc. Default aggregation is `SUM`.
 * `text`: Textual data type.
-Examples are database name, webapp name, etc. Typically used for metrics that have to be extracted as tags
+Examples are database name, webapp name, etc. Typically used for metrics that have to be extracted as tags.

 ## Derived Metrics